Let Me Love You (DJ Snake song): Chart performance

 In the United States, "Let Me Love You" debuted at number 12 on the Billboard Hot 100 on the issue dated 27 August 2016.
 The single opened at number-one on Digital Songs with 113,000 downloads, becoming DJ Snake's first and Bieber's sixth number-one on the chart.
 On the issue dated 1 October 2016, "Let Me Love You" advanced at sixth place, becoming DJ Snake's third top 10 single in the Hot 100 after "Turn Down for What" and "Lean On" with Major Lazer and Bieber's twelfth top 10 single.
 It eventually reached number four the following week.

 In addition, the song reached number one in Finland, France, Germany, Italy, the Netherlands, Norway, Portugal, Scotland and Switzerland; as well as the top 10 in Argentina, Australia, Austria, Belgium, Brazil, Canada, Denmark, Hungary, Ireland, Lebanon, New Zealand, Panama, Paraguay, Poland, Spain, Sweden, the United Kingdom and the United States.

 The remix of the song with the collaboration of American R&B singer R. Kelly debuted at number 24 on the Bubbling Under Hot 100 on the issue dated 14 January 2017.
 The remix opened at number 11 on Hot Dance/Electronic Songs with 25,000 downloads.

 Covers

+In 2016, Fitz and the Tantrums covered the song acoustically for Spotify Singles.

+On 23 July 2021, Christian nu metal band Love and Death covered the song for their album Perfectly Preserved.
+Flyleaf vocalist Lacey Sturm performs guest vocals on the song.

 On 1 October 2022, Fastball released their cover of the song exclusively on their Patreon website.